Nonleptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ weak transitions in QCD: Theoretical framework

 In nonleptonic weak decays of hadrons, the final state typically involves at least three hadrons.
 Consequently, the evaluation of the hadronic matrix elements of the local operators appearing in the effective Hamiltonian, Eq.~(\ref{EffH}), represents a nonperturbative and technically challenging problem.
 To simplify these challenging calculations, the factorization approach was proposed.
 The earliest and most straightforward version of this method is the naive factorization approach~\cite{Bauer:1986bm,Neubert:1997uc,Ali:1997nh}.
-To illustrate the underlying idea, consider a typical two-body decay of a heavy meson, such as $B\rightarrow MM'$, where $M$ denotes the recoiling meson containing the spectator quark, and $M'$ represents the emitted meson produced directly from the weak current.
-The key assumption of factorization is that the emitted meson $M'$ decouples from the remaining $BM$ system, a simplification known as the vacuum insertion approximation.
+To illustrate the underlying idea, consider a typical two-body decay of a heavy meson, such as $M\rightarrow M_1M_2$, where $M_1$ denotes the recoiling meson containing the spectator quark, and $M_2$ represents the emitted meson produced directly from the weak current.
+The key assumption of factorization is that the emitted meson $M_2$ decouples from the remaining $MM_1$ system, a simplification known as the vacuum insertion approximation.
 Under this assumption, the three hadron matrix element factorizes into the product of a transition form factor and a decay constant.
-Although the naive factorization approach describes color-allowed tree-level processes reasonably well, it fails for color-suppressed and penguin-induced transitions.
-In these cases, non-factorizable QCD effects, originating from interactions between the emitted meson $M'$ and the recoiling $B M$ system, become significant and must be properly included.
+Although the naive factorization approach describes color-allowed tree-level processes reasonably well ~\cite{Bauer:1986bm,Neubert:1997uc,Ali:1997nh,Khosravi:2008jw}, it fails for color-suppressed and penguin-induced transitions~\cite{Zhu:2018jet}.

-The QCD factorization framework offers a more rigorous theoretical treatment, in which non-factorizable QCD corrections can be systematically calculated~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev}.
-In the heavy quark limit, the transition matrix element of a local operator $Q_{l}$ in nonleptonic weak decays, such as $B\rightarrow MM'$, can be factorized into a convolution of a perturbatively calculable hard scattering kernel and the nonperturbative light-cone distribution amplitudes of the mesons.
-This factorization can be schematically expressed as~\cite{Zhu:2018jet}:

-The second line corresponds to the hard spectator scattering contribution.
-When the recoiling meson $M$ is heavy and the emitted meson $M'$ is light, only the terms in the first line provide a significant contribution.
-The hard scattering kernels, denoted by $T^I$ and $T^{II}$, can be calculated perturbatively as an expansion in $\alpha_s$.
-The functions $\Phi_M(x)$ represent the light-cone distribution amplitudes of the mesons.
-Within the QCDF framework, factorization ensures a systematic separation between the perturbative and nonperturbative effects.
-It has been demonstrated that this factorization remains valid for final states consisting of either two light mesons or one heavy and one light mesons.